switch-hawaii/main/readme.txt

 INTRODUCTION

-This repository contains files to run SWITCH for the standard SWITCH-Hawaii scenarios.
+This repository contains files to run SWITCH for several Hawaii scenarios.

 To solve this model, you will need to install several things:

 - Python (to run all the code)
 - a numerical solver, to do the computations needed to solve the model
-- git software, to download SWITCH code and model data from github.com
-- the data files in this repository
+- the data files in this repository (and possibly git software to download them)
 - Python code for SWITCH and Pyomo (used by SWITCH)

 These instructions take you through these steps and then show you how to configure and run the model.
 If you follow the instructions below, the only freestanding binary applications you will need to install are the Anaconda Python distribution (version 2.7) and the cplex or gurobi solver (if you want to solve models other than the "tiny" test version).
 All the other components will be installed as plugins to Anaconda.